 - Ethics review by the Local Animal Care Committee (LACC)

-- UACC SOP for Peer Review of Scientific Merit
+- U of T UACC Guidelines on Peer Review for Scientific Merit

 - CCAC Policy Statement on: Scientific Merit & Ethical Review of Animal-Based Research